PSYC 100 Principles of Psychology Units: 6.00

 Offering Faculty: Faculty of Arts and Science

-PSYC 423 Visual Cognition in the Real World Units: 3.00
+PSYC 423 Driving, Deepfakes, and Disinformation: Applications of Visual Cognition Units: 3.00

 Visual cognition has been studied extensively in the lab, but it's not always clear how theoretical questions apply to the real world.
 In this course, we will examine both theoretical questions on perception, attention and memory as well as see how these apply to real world situations - examining x-rays, distracted driving and gaming.